sbb-design-systems/lyne-components/src/components/sbb-tag/readme.md

 ## Accessibility

-The component uses an internal `<button>` element to provide an accessible experience.
+The component imitates an `<button>` element to provide an accessible experience.
 The state is reflected via `aria-pressed` attribute.